-Ker Yacht Design has built a formidable international reputation from the considerable success of its designs on the racecourse.
-This success stems from a rigorous technical approach that takes full advantage of the most innovative and current technologies.
-Then the design team applies them to a diverse range of projects from America's Cup race projecst to luxury cruising yachts.
-A fundamental philosophy of the office is that all members of the team are passionate and capable sailors and that spirit and that enthusiasm flows through its design work.
-Ker Yacht Design seeks to leverage its technology and skill to provide clients with the best designed yachts possible and strongly believes that it represents the future of advanced yacht design.
+Ker Yacht Design has built a formidable international reputation from the accomplishments of its designs on the racecourse.
+This success stems from a rigorous, technical approach that takes full advantage of the most innovative and current technologies.
+The Ker Design team applies the results to a diverse range of projects from America's Cup race projects to luxury cruising yachts.
+A fundamental philosophy of the office is that all members of the Ker Design team are passionate and capable sailors and it is that spirit and enthusiasm that flows through all our design work.
+Ker Yacht Design seeks to leverage its technology with over 20 years of design experience to provide clients with the best designed yachts possible and it strongly believes that it represents the future of advanced yacht design.

 As a member of both the International Technical Committee and the advisory council of the "Sailing Yacht Research Council", Jason Ker actively contributes to the sport of yacht racing through development of improved rating technology for the ORC rule.